 7 Essential Estate Planning Documents

-There are a few essential estate planning documents that everyone should have, regardless of the size of their estate.
+There are a few essential estate planning documents that everyone should have, regardless of the size of their estate (also the 7 must have tab titles on your estate planning tab set).
 These documents can help ensure that your wishes are carried out and that your loved ones are taken care of in the event of your death or incapacity.

 - Last Will & Testament